 At Thornton Primary School, we ensure that our curriculum is engaging and motivates children to learn.
 We firmly believe that children should come to school excited about what they might discover and must be provided with opportunities to develop a love of learning.

+We believe that it is vital that the children at our school have the opportunity to develop good subject knowledge across all areas of the curriculum and do everything we can to ensure that a wide range of learning opportunities are available for all children.
+Learning should be memorable which is why we aim to provide all children with a wide range of experiences that relate to what they are learning about, both inside and outside of the classroom.
+Memorable learning, which is constantly discussed and referred to, ensures children learn more and remember more.
 Developing children’s knowledge and skills sequentially ensures that each week/term/year, a child is provided with the opportunity to build on what they know and understand.
 All children, no matter what their prior learning, are challenged to achieve their best in all subjects and provided with the knowledge and skills they need to move on to the next stage of their learning.

-Subject leaders and teachers constantly develop their teaching practice to ensure the children at Thornton Primary School receive the best possible education they can.
+Subject leaders and Class Teachers constantly develop their teaching practice to ensure the children at Thornton Primary School receive the best possible education they can.
 As a school, staff work in collaboration with other local schools and Teaching and Learning Consultants to share ideas about how best to educate children and take part in research to better improve practice at Thornton Primary.